Nonlinear opto-magnetic signature of d-wave altermagnets

 \emph{Applications.\textemdash} As a representative example, we consider a planar $d$-wave altermagnet described by the Hamiltonian~\cite{PhysRevX.12.031042}

 where $h_0=-t(\cos{k_x}+\cos{k_y})$ is the usual kinetic energy, $h_{\mathrm{a}}=-t_J(\cos{k_x}-\cos{k_y})$ describes a $d$-wave altermagnet, and $\hat{\mathbf{n}}$ is a unit vector characterizing the direction of the N\'eel order.
 The lattice constant is taken to be unity.
 The order parameter exhibits $d_{x^2-y^2}$-wave symmetry, which is related to $d_{xy}$-wave symmetry by a $\pi/4$ rotation.
 The energy dispersion is $\epsilon_\eta=h_0+\eta h_a$ with $\eta=\pm$ denoting the two bands with opposite spins.
 This Hamiltonian represents a minimal model for $d$-wave altermagnetic metal~\cite{PhysRevX.12.031042,weber2024ultrafast} KRu$_4$O$_8$.
-The parameters are~\cite{PhysRevX.12.031042} $t=0.1$\si{eV}, $t_J=0.075$\si{eV}, and $\mu=-0.1$\si{eV}.
+The parameters are~\cite{PhysRevX.12.031042} $t=$\SI{0.1}{eV}, $t_J=$\SI{0.075}{eV}, and $\mu=$\SI{-0.1}{eV}.
 Figure~\ref{Fig:dispersion} displays the energy dispersions along high symmetry lines, with opposite spin states indicated by different colors.
-The corresponding Fermi surfaces are shown in the inset.
+The corresponding Fermi surfaces are shown in the inset. {The spin-orbit coupling in KRu$_4$O$_8$ is negligible~\cite{weber2024ultrafast}, and spin point group analysis~\cite{Etxebarria_2025,elcoro2026} of the material permits only $\chi_{ixy}$ and the relation $\chi_{ixx} = -\chi_{iyy}$ with $i$ being the direction of the N\'eel order, while all other components are forbidden.
+The effect of spin-orbit coupling is further discussed in Supplemental Material~\cite{SI}.}

 Substituting the corresponding Green's function into the expression Eq.~\eqref{Eq:Chi_ijl}, the response function can be simplified as